alexneo2003/playwright-azure-reporter/README.md

   - `testResult` - Published results of tests, at the end of each test, parallel to test run..
   - `testRun` - Published test results to test run, at the end of test run.
     > **Note:** If you use `testRun` mode and using same test cases in different tests (yes i know it sounds funny), it will be overwritten with last test result.
-  - `existingTestRun` - Published test results to the existing test run, at the end of each test, parallel to test run.
+- `isExistingTestRun` [true/false] - Published test results to the existing test run.
 In this mode test results only added to the existing test run without its creation and completion.
-    > **Note:** If you use `existingTestRun` mode, `testRunId` should be specified.
+ > **Note:** If you use `isExistingTestRun` mode, `testRunId` should be specified.
 - `testRunId` - Id of test run.
 Used only for `existingTestRun` publishing mode.